 White cardstock paper Construction paper, tissue paper, or any other scrap paper you have around

 - Picture frame (optional)

-- Print out the “I Love You to Pieces” template on white cardstock paper.
+- Print out the free “I Love You to Pieces” template on white cardstock paper.
 You can feel free to write/draw your own as well.

 - Cut the construction paper, tissue paper, or whatever paper you choose to use into small rectangular pieces with scissors.